 It’s been called a communication problem.
 It’s actually a function of silence.
 It’s all the things the business knows that they forget to share, all the questions the tech team never knows to ask, and all the assumptions they both make but never confirm.
 These ‘silent requirements’ are the problem.

 Research by the IEEE and others has shown that roughly half of all IT staff time is spent fixing issues that could, and should, have been done right the first time.
 They’ve also found that it’s anywhere from 36 to 100 times more expensive to fix a bug after the fact than to catch it up front.
 Projects that limp into production but require constant rework waste $400 Billion a year.
 Projects that fail out right only waste $100 Billion.
 In light of these findings, adopting an attitude of, “we’ll fix it later” can only be described as financial idiocy.

-Until now, there hasn’t been a quick and easy way to uncover a project’s silent requirements.
-Now there is, and we’ll give it to you for free.
+Until now, there hasn’t been an easy way to uncover a project’s silent requirements.
+Now there is.
 Click here to download our white paper and toolkit to bridge business and IT.
 Or, click here to schedule a free consultation.

 If understanding what the business is trying to do

 is the foundation of an IT project, and most foundations fail,